-Merge Sort in Data Structure and Algorithms
+Merge Sort Algorithm in Data Structure

-Last modified - 05-05-2025
+Last modified - 31-05-2025

 Author - Krishna Shinde

-In data structures and algorithms Merge sort is one of the concepts that every programmer must master, Merge sort stands out to be better than other sorting algorithms like Bubble sort, Insertion sort, and Selection sort.
+In data structures and algorithms, Merge sort is one of the concepts that every programmer must master.
+Merge sort stands out to be better than other sorting algorithms like Bubble sort, Insertion sort, and Selection sort.
 Merge sort is an efficient and powerful method, known for its divide-and-conquer strategy.
 It is widely used in various applications where large data sets need to be sorted.

 What is Merge Sort?